What is infertility ?

-According to studies one in four infertile couples face issues because of deficiency in males.
-One in 100 men has no sperm ejaculation.
+According to studies, one in four infertile couples face issues because of deficiency in males.
+1 in 100 men has no sperm ejaculation.

 - Pain and swelling in the testicles

 - Decreased ejaculation and health of the sperm

 What causes male infertility ?

 Males can be declared infertile only by two reasons; either less sperm production or unhealthy sperm production.
 The exact cause of infertility is derived by certain medical tests.
 Some more common causes of male infertility can be :

 - Exposure to radiation and chemicals at workplace

 - Some kind of injury in the groin

 - Previous history of any surgery, vasectomy or hernia repair

 Certain other causes that play an important role in being the root cause of male infertility, are the irregular lifestyle choices of the crowd today which includes smoking, drinking, tobacco and other drugs etc.